felixfbecker/link-preview-sidebar/README.md

 ## Installation

+Install the add-on for Firefox from the [Firefox webstore](https://addons.mozilla.org/en-US/firefox/addon/link-preview-sidebar/).

-The extension is not yet published to the stores, but you can download [the latest release from GitHub](https://github.com/felixfbecker/link-preview-sidebar/releases/latest) and sideload it.
+The extension is not yet published to the Chrome store, but you can download [the latest release from GitHub](https://github.com/felixfbecker/link-preview-sidebar/releases/latest) and sideload it.

 ## Usage